From basic to brilliant.

 In recent years several paint manufacturers have developed faux painting kits that allow most people to apply basic faux technigues without the hassle or expense of hiring a faux artist.
 Some of the companies that have developed faux packages include Benjamin Moore Paints, Sherwin Williams Paints and McCloskey Special Effects.
 Pratt & D’Angelo has applied a range of faux finishes and we also have a network of faux artisans we employ for special projects.

-Modern faux finishes include the following:
+Modern faux finishes include: